 Jean Tori has developed a unique style of handmade mulberry paper upon which she paints using tempera (gouache).
 Her work is original and highly illustrative and based on the concept of colour theory.
 The colours are rich and vibrant, filled with intricate designs and patterns.

-The book could be a unique addition to school libraries’ collections of books that encourage children to consider how they, too, might heed the urgent warnings of Willow the Whale.
+The Wizards and The Whale could be a unique addition to school libraries’ collections of books that encourage children to consider how they, too, might heed the urgent warnings of Willow the Whale.